 A more harmonised approach could be sought, for example, with regard to the studies required to support generic applications, the criteria that have to be met for an application to be successful, and the possibility of sourcing the same reference product in the markets involved for purposes of trials and studies mutually accepted by the parties.
-The guidelines issued by the International Conference on Harmonisation (ICH) of Technical Requirements for Registration of Pharmaceuticals for Human Use should serve as a basis for domestic legislation, at least in all territories that are parties to the ICH, and domestic requirements going beyond those agreed by the ICH should be removed where not scientifically justified.2 Trade agreements should also deliver ways to achieve mutualisation of efforts with respect to the filing and review of the active substances used and recognition of assessment, in order to facilitate and shorten the review process and accelerate regulatory approval.
+The guidelines issued by the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) should serve as a basis for domestic legislation, at least in all territories that are Parties to the ICH, and domestic requirements going beyond those agreed by the ICH should be removed where not scientifically justified.
+Trade agreements should also deliver ways to achieve mutualisation of efforts with respect to the filing and review of the active substances used and recognition of assessment, in order to facilitate and shorten the review process and accelerate regulatory approval.

-The IGBA recognises that convergence of technical requirements may be advanced through the setting-up, in trade agreements, of frameworks establishing a process of regulatory cooperation and convergence.
-While premised on the acceptance of the existing institutional differences, this approach aims at gradually establishing the necessary degree of 'comfort' among authorities and different systems over time.
-In addition, it can accommodate standardisation, harmonisation, mutual recognition, and/or equivalence, as they come to fruition and with an asymmetrical approach that allows sectors' or sub-sectors' specificities to be factored-in.
+The IGBA recognises that convergence of technical requirements may be advanced through the setting-up, in trade agreements, of frameworks establishing a process of regulatory cooperation and convergence, as well as through the agreement on good regulatory practices.
+While premised on the acceptance of the existing institutional differences, this approach aims to gradually establish the necessary degree of 'comfort' among authorities and different systems over time.
+In addition, it can accommodate standardisation, harmonisation, mutual recognition and/or equivalence, as they come to fruition and with an asymmetrical approach that allows the specificities of sectors or sub-sectors to be factored-in.

 To this end, there are a number of core principles and key objectives that the IGBA considers important to be systematically embedded in trade agreements.
-These principles include increased transparency in decision-making processes, and the objectives must provide for the reduction of unnecessary barriers to trade that result from avoidable divergences of regulatory requirements, partly through a commitment by parties to trade agreements to participate in the process on international standardisation.
+Principles include increased transparency requirements and participation in decision-making processes with respect to the authorisation, marketing, listing and reimbursement, and the objectives must provide for the reduction of unnecessary barriers to trade that result from avoidable divergences of regulatory requirements, partly also through a commitment to participate in the process on international standardisation.